mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/4-chaos/2HXA-cstor-pool-mgmt-kill/README.md

-"### Verify applicaton availablity post cstor-pool-mgmt conatiner kill.\r
+ Verify applicaton availablity post cstor-pool-mgmt conatiner kill.

-\r
-#### Description\r
+#### Description
-Induce failure on cstor-pool-mgmt container in cstor-pool pod and check if it doesn't affect the application availability.\r
+Induce failure on cstor-pool-mgmt container in cstor-pool pod and check if it doesn't affect the application availability.
-\r

 #### Prerequisites\r
-- OpenShift Cluster should be created and have the dependencies installed.\r
+- OpenShift Cluster should be created and have the dependencies installed.
-- cStor based storage pool should have been created.\r
+- cStor based storage pool should have been created.
-- OpenEBS storage class should be created with the desired storage pool claim.\r
+- OpenEBS storage class should be created with the desired storage pool claim.

-\r
-#### Procedure\r
+#### Procedure
-- Deploy statefulset application consuming OpenEBS Volume.\r
+- Deploy statefulset application consuming OpenEBS Volume.
-- Check if the application is deployed successfully.\r
+- Check if the application is deployed successfully.
-- Induce cstor-pool-mgmt container kill chaos and verify if application is running successfully.\r
+- Induce cstor-pool-mgmt container kill chaos and verify if application is running successfully.
-- Deprovision statefulset application.\r
+- Deprovision statefulset application.

-\r
-#### Test Result\r
+#### Test Result
  | Test ID |   Test Description               | Test Result   |
  |---------|---------------------------| --------------|
  |    2HXA-605   |  Induce failure on cstor-pool-mgmt container in cstor-pool pod and check if it doesn't affect the application availability           |  Fail     |

-"